BU-SMBL/mymesh/docs/source/dev.rst

 --------------------------

 - Expansion of the :doc:`theory`
+- Create `interpolate` module for interpolation within meshes and mapping between meshes
+- Create `register` module for mesh and image registration
 -
     Explore and possibly provide options for substituting CuPy for NumPy to enable Nvidia CUDA-based GPU computation.
 Since MyMesh is heavily dependent